SYGalvinChan/OStrich/docs/multi_core_and_exceptions.md

 When taking an exception, the CPU will stop its normal line of execution and jump to the appropiate exception handler routine.
 The handlers are stored in the Vector Table.
 The Vector Table must be 2048 bytes aligned, with each entry being 128 bytes aligned.

 ### Handling IRQ
-The handler must determine the source of the IRQ, then call the appropriate IRQ handler.
+The handler must determine the source of the IRQ, then call the specific IRQ handler.
+The IRQ handler is implemented in `src/exception_handler.c`.

+The `include/exception_handler.h` file defines the possible IRQ sources in the system.
+This is done to decouple the interrupt controller from the IRQ handling, meaning the `get_irq_source()` function in the interrupt controller just needs to return a defined IRQ source and the specific IRQ handler is called.

 ## Interrupt Controller
 The BCM2711 chip contains 2 interrupt controllers, the Generic Interrupt Controller and the Legacy Interrupt Controller.
 This project utilizes the Legacy Interrupt Controller.